THE MAHINDRA KABIRA WAY

-Thus, at the fifth Mahindra Kabira Festival, for those who have been on our past sojourns, embrace the “Kabir” way of life once again and if coming for the first time, find that elusive peace which we constantly seek in the endless humdrum of our routine lives.
-Just soak in the music, walk the memorable, winding alleys, get chased by the ubiquitous bulls, hunt the bazaars for wooden toys and taste the sharp, tangy and sweet treats on the streets, go to the weavers’ gullies where Kabir is said to have grown up and see the stupendous detailing that the venerable Banarasi handlooms can enable.
+Thus, at the upcoming Mahindra Kabira Festival, for those who have been on our past sojourns, embrace the ‘Kabir’ way of life once again.
+And for those coming for the first time, find that elusive peace which we constantly seek in the endless humdrum of our routine lives.
+Just soak in the music, walk the memorable, winding alleys, get chased by the ubiquitous bulls, hunt the bazaars for wooden toys and taste the sharp, tangy and sweet treats on the streets, take boat-rides on the glistening Ganga, savour the grand arati, go to the weavers’ gullies where Kabir is said to have grown up and see the stupendous detailing that the venerable Banarasi handlooms enable.

 The festival awaits, with a song in its heart and a spring in its step as the omniscient Ganga readies itself with a thousand lights from passing boats, with ghats and buildings calling to you across centuries.